LivePersonInc/developer-center/pages/documents/consumer experience/android-sdk/quickstart.md

 **Activity mode**

 Activity mode implements the toolbar that displays the agent name the consumer is talking with.
-The ‘Is Typing’ indicator displays when the agent is typing.
+The 'Is Typing’ indicator displays when the agent is typing.

 To open conversation window in separate activity use the following.
 This will start a new conversation activity: